When Mental And Emotional Pain Becomes Physical: Depression's Effect On The Body

 It's believed that depression relates to the way that your nerve cell networks process your emotions.
 What this means is that emotional pain from depression can cause physical pain as well.

 This may look different for each person.
 Some people with depression experience headaches on a regular basis, for example.
-There are others who experience back pain when they're depressed, or even muscle aches and joint pains.
+There are others who experience back pain when they're depressed, or even muscle aches and chronic pain in their joints.

 Another chronic pain commonly connected to depression is chest pain.
 While many people jump to thinking that it could be a heart attack that they're experiencing or more serious problems, it could also be a symptom of depression.
 This is especially true of those who experience anxiety and panic attacks along with depression.